EEG Technicians: Employment Information and Requirements

 An EEG tech must be skilled at reading EEG machines and interacting with patients to ensure reliable results.
 They also must understand the effects of anesthesia on EEG results and be able to interpret visual data.
 EEG technicians must be prepared to apply their skills in stressful settings, such as operating or emergency rooms, if need be.

-Salary.com reported the median salary earned by EEG techs was $46,908 as of February 2014.
-The U.S. Bureau of Labor Statistics published that the field of all health technologists and technicians is expected to grow at a faster-than-average rate of 24% between 2012 and 2022.
+Salary.com reported the median salary earned by EEG techs was $49,997 as of May 2016.
+The U.S. Bureau of Labor Statistics (BLS) published that the field of health technologists and technicians, including EEG techs, is expected to grow at a much faster than average rate of 23% between 2014 and 2024.

 For those interested in diagnostic technology and high-tech imaging equipment, becoming an MRI technologist may be a good career choice.
 MRI technologists get the patient ready by moving them into the right position and injecting contrast dye into their system.
 The scanner is then passed over the body and the technologist captures images of areas that a doctor has specified as problematic.
 They also prepare reports and perform maintenance on the equipment.